NOW ON: 12% BLACK FRIDAY (MIN $20)

 If the concern is water polishing, rather than just use one layer of coarse filter sponge, a medium grade filter sponge is placed after the coarse sponge.
 This captures smaller particles and prevents particulate matter from clogging up the bio-media/fine filter floss.

-My layout in filters with pre-filter chambers
+Layout in filters with pre-filter chambers